-RESOLVED FURTHER THAT the Board of Directors of the Company be and is hereby authorized to do all such acts and take all such steps as may be necessary, proper or expedient to give effect to this resolution".
+RESOLVED FURTHER THAT the Board of Directors of the Company be and is hereby authorized to do/ execute all such acts, deeds, matters and things as may be necessary, proper, expedient to give effect to the foregoing resolution."

-5. To approve and ratify the remuneration of Cost Auditors for the financial year 2023-24:
+5. To approve and ratify the remuneration of Cost Auditors for the financial year 2024-25: